 This CLE course is currently offered in the following states:

 - Alaska (AK)

 - California (CA)

 - Connecticut (CT)

 - Maryland (MD)

 - Massachusetts (MA)

 - South Dakota (SD)

-Attorney Credits offers CLE for attorneys in New York and around the country.
-For more information about CLE in New York please click the following link: NY CLE.
+Attorney Credits offers continuing legal education (CLE) for attorneys in Illinois and around the country.
+For more information about CLE in Illinois please click the following link: IL CLE.